RahulSDeshpande/tyriar.github.io/_posts/2014-02-22-optimisation-and-validation-tools-for-web.md

 These tools help with the validation of a site's design.

-- [**Viewport Resizer**][18] is a bookmarklet from [Malte Wassermann][19] helpful in checking how a page will (likely) display on all devices by wrapping a page in a resizeable container.
+- [**Viewport Resizer**][18] is a bookmarklet from [Malte Wassermann][19] helpful in approximating how a page will display on different devices by wrapping a page in a resizeable container.
 - [**W3C CSS Validation Service**][20] scans a CSS file and provides a series of warnings and conformance errors.

 ## Performance

-Achieving great performance is all about pushing down page-weight as much as possible and optimising the above-the-fold content in order to improve the user experience.
-Above-the-fold loading performance is typically measures using [speed index][2].
+Achieving great performance is about pushing page-weight down as much as possible and optimising the above-the-fold content in order to improve the user experience.
+Above-the-fold loading performance is typically measured using [speed index][2].

 - [**PageSpeed Insights**][1] from Google scans a pages and gives some high-level advice for optimising it on desktop and mobile.
-- [**Web Page Test**][9] is an [open source project][10] primarily supported by Google that runs a web page on a remote computer and provides in depth details on connections, requests, page size and speed index for both the non-cached first time load and cached second load.
+- [**Web Page Test**][9] is an [open source project][10] primarily supported by Google that runs a web page on a remote computer and provides in depth details on connections, requests, page size and speed index for both the non-cached first time load and cached repeated loads.
 - [**CSS Stats**][6] is an [open source project][8] from [Adam Morse][7] that provides some unique insight into all the CSS used on a page, such as how many times a selector is used, all font sizes or colors on a page and so on.
-This enables a web developer to push down the size of their CSS file by merging selectors or cutting ones that shouldn't be there in the first place.
+A clever web developer could use this to push down the size of their CSS file by merging selectors or cutting ones that shouldn't be there in the first place.
 - [**DOM monster**][11] is an [open source][12] bookmarklet from [Thomas Fuchs][13] that analyses the DOM of a page and gives some stats and a list of tips and warnings to improve the overall page weight.